 Everyone is pregnant except me!
 With tears rolling down my face.
-That was my outburst to hubby on returning from the Mall in 2006.
+That was my over-the-top outburst to hubby on returning from the Mall.

 You might have mistaken the mall for some “Stroller Olympics” or a “Stroller Convention.”

 I have never seen so many pregnant women in one place or so many moms pushing their strollers while pregnant.

 I don’t remember why I went to the mall, but I returned empty-handed because I couldn’t handle all the pregnancies.
 Yes, I may be exaggerating a little, but all I saw were pregnant women at every turn.